Nature & Purpose

 A Faith Ministry

 Lamb & Lion Ministries is a faith ministry.
-We do not charge fees for our services.
+We do not charge for speaking engagements.
 Rather, when we conduct a meeting, seminar, or conference, we request that the host group take up an offering for the ministry.
 We believe that God knows our needs and that He will provide them.

 The ministry believes in operating debt free.
 Accordingly, the ministry has ended every year of its operations since its founding in 1980 with all its bills paid in full.
 All the ministry’s land, buildings and equipment are paid for in full.